godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

 2. The custom tab displayed on the frontend

 == Changelog ==

+= 1.0.2 =
+* Fixes an admin bug introduced by the 1.0.1 release

 = 1.0.1 =
 * Fixes T_PAAMAYIM_NEKUDOTAYIM error (thanks daveshine)